Well Child Visit at 1 Month

 What is a well child visit?

-What milestones of development may my baby reach by 1 month?
+What development milestones may my baby reach by 1 month?

-Each baby develops at his own pace.
-Your baby may have already reached the following milestones, or he may reach them later:
+Each baby develops at his or her own pace.
+Your baby may have already reached the following milestones, or he or she may reach them later:

 - Focus on faces or objects, and follow them if they move